Shear Deformation in Deep Members

 read more

-We’ve all been there.
-It’s late, you’re deep into a design, and you’re staring at the National Building Code, wondering if you’ve caught every little detail.
+You’re finalizing a set of drawings, cross-checking load cases against the National Building Code, and wondering if you’ve caught every little detail.
 The NBCC is a dense document, and its companion, the Structural Commentaries, is packed with the “why” behind the rules.
 It’s in those commentaries that we find the nuances that can make or break a design, or at least save us a headache during a plan check.

 read more